acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE1 - Setup and Manual wordpress build.md

 # STAGE 1 - FINISH

-This configuration has several limitations whic you will resolve one by one within this lesson :-
+This configuration has several limitations which you will resolve one by one within this lesson :-

 - The application and database are built manually, taking time and not allowing automation
 - ^^ it was slow and annoying ... that was the intention.